kingsdigitallab/kings-past/src/routes/accessibility-statement/+page.md

 ## Date

-This statement was created on DD Month YYYY using the [W3C Accessibility Statement Generator Tool](https://www.w3.org/WAI/planning/statements/).
+This statement was created on 04 November 2024 using the [W3C Accessibility Statement Generator Tool](https://www.w3.org/WAI/planning/statements/).